Ramsay Adams, Executive Director, (845) 482-5400

 Beth Scullion, Office Manager, (845) 482-5400

 Beth Scullion is the Office Manager for Catskill Mountainkeeper and is responsible for overseeing the organizations’ three regional offices.
 As a life-long resident of the Catskills, Beth attended both Sullivan County Community College and SUNY New Paltz, where she majored in early education with a concentration in history.
 She began working at Mountainkeeper in 2007, one year after its founding, after working several years in the commercial insurance industry.
-Beth enjoys many of the activities the Catskills has to offer with her husband and daughter.
+Beth enjoys many of the activities the Catskills has to offer with her husband and two daughters.

 Emily Deans, Agricultural Coordinator, (845) 482-5400